aavanir/cse15l-lab-reports/index.md

 * ```pwd ```
 ![Image](Screen Shot 2023-04-10 at 11.47.16 AM.png)
-This command is “Print working directory” and it is used to display thecurrent working directory
+This command is “Print working directory” and it is used to display the current working directory

 * ```mkdir```
 ![Image](Screen Shot 2023-04-10 at 11.47.57 AM.png)